DC Visits Ramzan Sahulat Bazaar - UrduPoint

 DC Visits Ramzan Sahulat Bazaar

-LODHRAN, (UrduPoint / Pakistan Point News - 12th Mar, 2025) Deputy Commissioner Dr. Lubna Nazir on Wednesday visited the 'Ramzan Sahulat bazaar' to inspect the availability,quality and prices of essential commodities and reviewed the facilities being provided to the public.
+SARGODHA, (UrduPoint / Pakistan Point News - 13th Mar, 2025) Deputy Commissioner Sargodha Capt (retd) Muhammad Waseem on Wednesday visited the ‘Ramzan Sahulat bazaar’ to inspect the availability, quality and prices of essential commodities and reviewed the facilities being provided to the public.

-During the visit, she thoroughly examined stalls of vegetables, fruits, and poultry to ensure relief the public.
+During the visit, he thoroughly examined stalls of vegetables, fruits, and poultry to ensure relief the public.

 Recent Stories